The MAGIC of Modernization

 Source: Dan Felder, How to Bake a Color Pie

-Your deck-building and gameplan needs to be effectively built around the Magic Color Pie, your Commander, and your decks overall winning strategy.
-That said, you’re trying to execute your decks overall winning strategy while simultaneously stopping your opponents from winning the game with their OWN win strategy, which immediately introduces extremely complex dynamics on a game that uses a stack equivocal to programming.
+Your deck-building and gameplan needs to be effectively built around the Magic Color Pie, your Commander, and your deck’s overall winning strategy.
+That said, you’re trying to execute your deck’s overall winning strategy while simultaneously stopping your opponents from winning the game with their OWN win strategy, which immediately introduces extremely complex dynamics on a game that uses a stack equivalent to programming.
 When building out a deck and gameplan, you’re primarily focused on:

-Your application modernization efforts need to be effectively planned around to be successful, which has an infintitely-finite number of considerations that need to be made before you actually start, including:
+Similarly to magic, you can plan as much as your heart desires, but sometimes even the best of planning doesn’t prepare you for making on-the-fly decisions during application/architecture modernization.
+That said, planning is the first step, and application modernization efforts need to be effectively planned around to be successful, which has an infinitely-finite number of considerations that need to be made before you actually start, including:

 1. What portion of your application stack are you looking to modernize?